We speak with thousands of customers or potential customers every year. As you can imagine, we get a lot of questions.

 The idea to remember with ductwork is that all HVAC equipment moves air.
 We focus a lot on the equipment itself in our articles, but moving air is what it’s all about.

 To that end, ductwork is the nervous system that allows HVAC equipment to move air properly.
 If it’s too large or, more frequently, too small, your entire system will suffer.
 At that point, it won’t matter if your air conditioner or furnace is properly sized.
-The ductwork won’t have the capacity to
+The ductwork won’t have the capacity to contain and transport the air.

 The only way to know for sure is to have a contractor out for a free estimate.
 Many homes need no modifications to their ductwork, but if a home is older, or if there have been additions and modifications to the home itself in previous decades, the ductwork is often outdated.